webpro-nl/knip/README.md

 Currently this is only supported by using `knip.js` or `knip.ts`.
 Provide a `compilers` object in the configuration where each key represents the extension and the value is a function that takes the contents of these files as input and returns JavaScript or TypeScript as output.
-For example:
+Here is an example that compiles `.mdx` files to JavaScript so these files and their imports and exports become part of the analyis:

 ```js
 import { compileSync } from 'mdx-js/mdx';